earthly/website/blog/_posts/2022-01-07-golang-errors.md

 #### Defining Sentinel Errors

 Building on the `Divide` function from earlier, we can improve the error signaling by pre-defining a "Sentinel" error.
-Calling functions are able to explicitly check for this error using `errors.Is`:
+Calling functions can explicitly check for this error using `errors.Is`:

 ~~~{.go caption="main.go"}
 package main